The Victoria Event Centre (VEC) was established in 2003 and ...

 In the event that public health restrictions prevent this event from going ahead, all tickets purchased for this event will automatically be valid for the next rescheduled date.
-Refunds will be made available as needed - please email [email protected]
+Refunds will be made available as needed - please email [email protected] to arrange.

 ≫ Safer Spaces ≪

 ▪︎ At the VEC there is zero tolerance for any type of racist, sexist, ableist, fatphobic, transphobic or homophobic behaviour.
 By purchasing a ticket and attending this event, you agree to conduct yourself with the utmost respect for everyone at this event.
 In the event that you do not, you may be asked to leave without a refund.

 ▪︎ If you feel uncomfortable at any time, please let a VEC staff person know and we will try to support you in the best way possible.

 ≫ We're Livestreaming ! ≪

 ▪︎ The show will also be available as a livestream at facebook.com/VictoriaEventCentre and twitch.tv/victoriaeventcentre

 ▪︎ This livestream will be available without admission fee.